KazeJiyu/game-of-life/README.md

 ## How to run

-The code presented above correspond to the class [fr.kazejiyu.gameoflife.Main](https://github.com/KazeJiyu/game-of-life/blob/master/src/main/java/fr/kazejiyu/gameoflife/Main.java).
+The code presented above corresponds to the class [fr.kazejiyu.gameoflife.Main](https://github.com/KazeJiyu/game-of-life/blob/master/src/main/java/fr/kazejiyu/gameoflife/Main.java).
-It can be run easily by executing these steps:
+It can be run easily by executing the following steps:

 - Clone the repository:
 ```